Grey zig zag pattern created using IZIZI logo with "IZIZI" in black in top right corner.

-The typography and style of this page is different to the rest of this site because this is a record of the style that was initially going to define the entire portfolio.
+This page uses the styles that were initially going to define the entire portfolio.
 It was a complete rabbit-hole, it cost me months of progress, but I think you’ll recognise I had a lot of fun exploring this direction.

 It deserves a place here.